lujiefsi/CrashTuner/analysis.md

 ## Perform trigger

-Previous  commnd only perform analysis, in order to run the trgigger, you need change the “false” to “true“， like
+** Don't be cheated by the term "Analysis" **, actually, this docker include the whole framework of CrashTuner.

+You can change the "false" to "true" to ， like

 `sudo ./Analysisall.sh true v0.8.23`